Gallery Creation

 The WordPress widget can be used to create a gallery in Beaver

 Once you have found it, drag it to the area of your choice.
-You will then see the widget to help you start the wizard:
+You will then see the widget to help you start the Gallery Wizard:

 Beaver Widget